chark/scriptable-events/README.md

     public int Xp { get; set; }

     // This will set property values when mutable object is enabled or if the values change in the
     // inspector.
+Active scene changes will also trigger this method, unless the mutable object is
+    // persistent.
-    // This is also called when MutableObjectExtensions.ResetMutatedObjects() is invoked. public override void ResetValues()
+    public override void ResetValues()
     {
         Health = health;